Frequent questions about Vanguard advice

 What can I expect to pay for Vanguard advice?

 With Vanguard Personal Advisor Services®, you'll pay 0.30% of assets under management.
 This fee covers access to a financial advisor, a customized goals-based financial plan, and ongoing investment advice.

-This fee doesn't include investment expense ratios, but we'll use low-cost Vanguard funds to build your portfolio, and you'll automatically be eligible for our even lower-cost Admiral™ Shares.
+This fee doesn't include investment expense ratios, but we'll use low-cost Vanguard funds to build your portfolio.

 What's the minimum amount I need to invest?

 $50,000 is the minimum amount we'll need to manage, and we'll waive any fund minimums for you.

 In general, the following types of Vanguard accounts count toward the minimum: individual accounts (mutual fund or brokerage), IRAs, trust accounts, and Vanguard Variable Annuity accounts.